David Weisburd, Ph.D. | Curriculum Vitae

 Jim Burch is the Vice President for Strategic Initiatives at the Police Foundation, overseeing the Foundation’s efforts to advance policing through innovations in practice and technology as well as the Foundation’s strategic programs and management services.
 Prior to joining the Police Foundation in early 2015, Mr. Burch served for more than 20 years at the U.S. Department of Justice, having been appointed to various senior executive and leadership positions, including Acting Director of the Bureau of Justice Assistance (2009-2011), Deputy Assistant Attorney General (2011-2014) of the Office of Justice Programs (OJP), and Acting Assistant Director at the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) (2014-2015).

-Stephen Mastrofski is University Professor in the Department of Criminology, Law and Society and Director of the Center for Justice Leadership and Management at George Mason University.
+Stephen Mastrofski is University Professor Emeritus in the Department of Criminology, Law and Society at George Mason University.
 His research interests include police discretion, police organizations and their reform, and systematic field observation methods in criminology.
-He has been a Visiting Fellow at the National Institute of Justice and the Office of Community Oriented Policing and has consulted for a variety of public and private organizations.
+His publications cover implementation and impact of community policing, Compstat, body cameras, proactive policing, and law enforcement CEOs as agents of change.
+Using systematic observation, his research has included police officer decision making and performance, arrest, search and seizure, use of force, procedural justice, and citizen compliance.
 In 2000 he received the O.W.
 Wilson Award from the Academy of Criminal Justice Sciences for education, research, and service on policing.
-In 2008 he and his coauthors received the Law and Society Association’s article prize for their article using different organizational theories to explain Compstat’s implementation as a police reform.
+In 2008 he and his coauthors received the Law and Society Association’s article.
 In 2010 he was elected a Fellow of the American Society of Criminology.
+He received the 2015 Lifetime Achievement Award from the Division of Policing of the American Society of Criminology.

 Dr. Linda M. Merola is an Associate Professor of Criminology, Law and Society at George Mason University.
 Professor Merola’s academic interests relate to civil liberties, constitutional law, the judiciary, public opinion and legal psychology.
 She has published articles concerning terrorism, civil liberties, the judiciary, and various topics related to the public’s interaction with and knowledge of the criminal justice system.
 Professor Merola received a Ph.D. in government from Georgetown University, where she was awarded the Harold N. Glassman Dissertation Award for the most accomplished dissertation in the social science disciplines.
 In addition, Professor Merola holds a J.D. from the George Washington University Law School, where she served on The George Washington Law Review and was admitted to the Virginia State Bar Association.
 Professor Merola has also received advanced training in research methodology, statistics and survey/experimental methods through the National Science Foundation and Duke University, as well at the University of Michigan as a recipient of the Miller Scholarship.